 The legacy of the European Grand Tour

-The Grand Tour’s focus on studying and collecting art allowed many to bring home paintings, artworks, antiques and lavish souvenirs.
+The Grand Tour’s focus on studying and collecting art allowed many to bring home paintings, artworks, antiques and great souvenirs.
 Many of these acquired pieces ended up decorating their homes back home.
 Eventually, many of these priceless collections became part of museums in London today.

-While many of the young men were rowdy and caused many issues with their behaviour and drunkenness, many took advantage of their experience.
+While many young men were rowdy and caused many issues with their behaviour and drunkenness, many took advantage of their experience.
 The same privilege that made the Tour possible was often credited for producing notable authors, scientists, patrons of the arts and scholars.
 These men brought with them the knowledge and experience that enhanced the cultural richness of their home.

 Another familiar legacy of the Tour was the creation of guidebooks and tour guides.
 Without widely available tourist information, travellers would have to rely on the experience of others.
 It wasn’t that difficult to come up with an itinerary and recommendations when everyone travelled pretty much the same route.